TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Examples:

-* "This manual is designed to be readable by someone with basic UNIX command-line skills, but no previous knowledge of **Git**.": Git is capitalized because it is a brand name (quote from `Git User Manual <https://mirrors.edge.kernel.org/pub/software/scm/git/docs/user-manual.html>`__)
+* "This manual is designed to be readable by someone with basic UNIX command-line skills, but no previous knowledge of **Git**.": Git is capitalized, because it is a brand name (quote from `Git User Manual <https://mirrors.edge.kernel.org/pub/software/scm/git/docs/user-manual.html>`__)
 * **Wikipedia**
 * **Europe**